askama-rs/askama_playground/README.md

-# play-rinja
+# askama_playground

-This is the source code for https://rinja-rs.github.io/play-rinja/ which allows you to test the [rinja](https://crates.io/crates/rinja) directly in your web browser.
+This is the source code for https://askama-rs.github.io/askama_playground/ which allows you to test the [askama](https://crates.io/crates/askama) directly in your web browser.

 To run this website locally: